charliecalvert/CloudNotes/Assignments/Evernote01.md

 ![OneNote](../Images/OneNote01.png)

 To create a OneNote folder, select the Create menu item in SkyDrive, and then choose to create a **OneNote notebook**.
-You should do all your work in a web browser or mobile device, and not in Microsoft Office.
+You might find it most useful if you do all your work in a web browser or mobile device, and not in Microsoft Office.
+You probably already know how to use Microsoft Office, so stretch yourself a bit and learn to use other tools.

 You will have to share the OneNote Notebook that you create with me.
 Share it with same address that you used when sharing the SkyDrive folder with me.
+(The point here is that I don't think it is possible to put a OneNote notebook in a SkyDrive folder.
+So you have to create the notebook, and then share it with me.
+Once you have shared the folder with me, then you can create more notes in the folder and I will see them automatically.
+Unlike Evernote, OneNote provides the ability to share notebooks that both parties can edit.

 When creating lists, numbered lists, and checklists you generally right click to get started.
 Suppose you entered a value like this: